balamuruganj/aks-eShop-demo/README.md

 Please refer the wiki section for the deployment.

 To apply the HPA, please run the below in yourAKS console.

-Esit the deployment of eshop-webspa and eshop-catalog-api and assign the following in the resource section.
+Edit the deployment of eshop-webspa and eshop-catalog-api and assign the following in the resource section.

     resources:
           limits: